liannette/X-finder/README.md

 # discoverBGC
-  discover new biosynthetic gene cluster
+  discover new biosynthetic gene cluster through genome comparison

+Documentation will be added soon.